-Liberal Studies
+Liberal Studies Debbie Norris, (1984)

-James Everett, (1996)

-601.925.3937

-Jennings Hall

-everett@mc.edu
+601.925.3260

+Dnorris@mc.edu

 Mississippi College offers two graduate interdisciplinary programs, the Master of Health Services Administration and the Master of Liberal Studies.
 These programs combine knowledge and expertise from numerous disciplines and utilize course work and faculty from several departments and schools.